The Days On Days Off Scheduling Problem: Upper bounds

 \item[$\uw$:] Assume the computed schedule violates $\uw$.
 Hence, there exists a worker $n'$ and an interval $\mathcal{D}' = \lrb{d_1,\dots,d_{\uw+1}}$ of $\uw+1$ consecutive days on which worker $n'$ works.

 \Cref{lem: two consec repr work} applied to all consecutive pairs of days within $\mathcal{D}'$ implies that every other worker is on duty at least $\uw$ times in the interval $\mathcal{D}'$ (note that each application of \Cref{lem: two consec repr work} gives us a different representative of each worker).
 The situation is outlined in \Cref{fig: violation of u_w}.
+Hence, the summed request of days $d_1,\dots,d_{\uw+1}$ is